What Is Hemochromatosis?

 - A family member has the disorder

-There are some other ways your doctor can figure out if you have it:
+Ways your doctor can figure out if you have hemochromatosis include:

-Checking your history.
 They’ll ask about your family and if anyone has hemochromatosis or signs of it.
-They might also ask if you or others in your family have arthritis or liver disease, which might mean you or someone in your family has hemochromatosis but doesn’t know it.
+They might also ask if you or others in your family have arthritis or liver disease, which might mean you or a family member has hemochromatosis but doesn’t know about it.

 Two tests can give your doctor a clue about hemochromatosis: